 - Eliminating leakages in bathtubs, faucets, and toilets.

 In the fight against water scarcity, every drop of water counts.
 As the poem by Julia Abigail Fletcher Carney goes,

 "Little drops of water,

 And the pleasant land."

 Drought mitigation is yet another technique to curtail the level of water scarcity in the world.
-Drought is a slow and gradual process which can be mitigated with proper preparation and with the right techniques.
+Drought is a slow and gradual process that can be mitigated with proper preparation and with the right techniques.
 Drought mitigation techniques such as soil and water conservation and efficient irrigation can greatly reduce the effects of water scarcity (Three Issues).